kashish63/ProjectsML/README.md

 A project on predicting fake news using machine learning and Python.
 This project uses a dataset with features like id, title, author, and text to predict if a news is fake or real.
 We will be using Logistic Regression model for prediction

+**Project 4.
+Loan Status Prediction**

+A model that can predict the loan status of person by his personal deatails like Gender, Married, Dependents(kids), Education, Self_Employed, ApplicantIncome, CoapplicantIncome, LoanAmount, Loan_Amount_Term, Credit_History and Property_Area.
+We are using support vector machine model for the prediction.